tobykurien/micropub-to-markdown/README.md

     - `WEB_ROOT` is where your static site is published and served from by the web server, e.g. `/var/www/site`
 - Run `scripts/setup.sh` to install the needed dependencies and create the directory where the uploaded files are stored.
 - Copy the files in `src` to the Pelican (or other generator) content folder.
 - Generate and publish your blog.
-If setup correctly, you can call `scripts/publish.sh` which will check for any new uploaded posts, import them, resize image and strip them of metadata, commit everything into git, generate your site, and then publish it back into your web root.
+If setup correctly, you can call `scripts/publish.sh` which will check for any new uploaded posts, import them, resize images and strip them of metadata, commit everything into git, generate your site, and then publish it back into your web root.
 - Run `nohup scripts/service.sh &` to watch for new uploads and trigger the publish routine.

 # Usage